December 3, 2020

 We’ve listed some important questions for you to consider when trying to choose a medical profession.

-- What scientific research and clinical work is interesting to you?
-The heart of it all – what is interesting to you?
+What scientific research and clinical work is interesting to you?
+The heart of it all – what are you passionate about?
 Which science classes did you enjoy, which parts of the body did you find most fascinating?
 Think about what area is going to continually motivate you to learn more.

-- How much do you want to interact with patients?
+How much do you want to interact with patients?
 For some students, patient interaction is what they care most about.
-Figure out what you like best because not every field spends a lot of time with patients.
+Figure out what you want because not every field spends a lot of time with patients.

-- What kinds of patients do you want to work with?
-Consider whether you want to treat children, geriatric patients, or oncology.
-Some students go into medicine because they want to work with a specific population of patients.
+What kinds of patients do you want to work with?
+Consider whether you want to treat children, geriatric, or oncology patients.
+Some students go into medicine because they want to work with a specific population.
 If this is something that matters to you, make sure your job will include them.

 While you don’t have to have all the answers right now, these are some things you should think seriously about before choosing a career.
 It’s helpful to have these questions in the back of your mind as you fulfill your prerequisites and get healthcare experience.